carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 ~~~

 The first triplet specifies the size of the CUDA **grid**, while the second triplet specifies the size of the CUDA **block**.
-The grid is a three-dimensional structure in the CUDA programming model and it represent the organization of a whole kernel execution.
+The grid is a three-dimensional structure in the CUDA programming model and it represents the organization of a whole kernel execution.
 A grid is made of one or more independent blocks, and in the case of our previous snippet of code we have a grid composed by a single block `(1, 1, 1)`.
 The size of this block is specified by the second triplet, in our case `(size, 1, 1)`.
-While blocks are independent of each other, the thread composing a block are not completely independent, they share resources and can also communicate with each other.
+While blocks are independent of each other, the threads composing a block are not completely independent, they share resources and can also communicate with each other.

-To go back to our example, we can modify che grid specification from `(1, 1, 1)` to `(2, 1, 1)`, and the block specification from `(size, 1, 1)` to `(size // 2, 1, 1)`.
+To go back to our example, we can modify the grid specification from `(1, 1, 1)` to `(2, 1, 1)`, and the block specification from `(size, 1, 1)` to `(size // 2, 1, 1)`.

 ~~~python
 config = LaunchConfig(grid=(2, 1, 1), block=(size // 2, 1, 1))